 - Further the career aspirations of currently employed students

-- Prepare students who wish to enter into government service
+- Prepare students who wish to enter into the public or private sector

 - Credential working professionals

 There are master’s programs in National Security, Intelligence, and Managing Disruption and Violence (MDV) as well as a concentration program in Regional Studies.
 DMGS also offers three certificate programs.

 Daniel Morgan Graduate School of National Security (DMGS) students will be able, in consultation with their faculty advisor, to structure degree programs that will fully address their professional career needs.
 Because of its size, DMGS is perfectly structured to have the instructor-to-student ratio that will most effectively support learning the complex topics of strategy, intelligence, and national security.

 A curriculum of 30 credit hours.
 Twenty-seven will be earned by taking nine regular courses, four of which must be from the student’s declared program pillar.

 A publishable thesis worth 3 credit hours counted toward the 30 credit hour requirement.
 The thesis must push the boundaries of the field and affect an important aspect of national security.
 The thesis is to be written under the supervision of a faculty member who is the official thesis advisor.
 Each thesis candidate will then be assigned two additional professors who will also be available to mentor the student.
 Together they constitute the student’s thesis committee.
 Each professor will represent one of the three elements.